Good Morning! Here's the Monday Morning Blog!

 Did you know that almost 20% of high school students are bullied on high school property?
 And nearly 52% of kids experience cyberbullying?

 With the focus on bullying this month for the release of my second book, Shawn' Way, I am going to talk about a resource for teens that deals with substance abuse, called The Recovery Village.
 Even though substance abuse isn't the topic for this month, they have an interesting article on their website showing the correlation between bullying and substance abuse.

 The Recovery Village is a drug and alcohol rehab facility with multiple locations.
 Your recovery is their mission.
 Since opening in 2013, they have opened multiple treatment centers across the US.
 They offer a full continuum of care in a therapeutic environment to help teens and adults work through their addictions.

 Bullying and Substance Abuse

 In an article on their website called, Bullying and Substance Abuse Are More Connected Than You Think, they define bullying as

-"Any unwanted agressive by another youth or group of youths involving an oberserved or perceived power imbalance and is repeated mutiple times or is highly likeley to be repeated."
+"Any unwanted aggressive by another youth or group of youths involving an overserved or perceived power imbalance and is repeated multiple times or is highly likely to be repeated."

 It isn't just the target that may be more apt to gravitate towards drugs and alcohol, but the one who bullies may also have a tendency to be smoking or using drugs and alcohol to deal with their own issues.
 Without receiving professional help for the issues that they are facing, this could turn into substance abuse.